Who can use this feature?

 The Forms page has two tabs:

-You can access form templates in the Forms page — Click the Templates tab in the main navigation.
+You can access form templates from the Forms page.
+Click the Templates tab in the main navigation.

-To create a new form, click the + New form button.
+To create a new form, navigate to Forms > Templates.
+Click the + Create new button.

-In the new window that opens, enter a Form Title and Description shown at the top of the client-facing form.
+In the new window that opens, enter a Form Title and Instructions for Client shown at the top of the client-facing form.

-• Example description: “Please complete this form before our upcoming review.”
+Example instructions: “Please complete this form before our upcoming review.”

 Then, add an Email invitation.
 Fill out the subject and body, which will become an email template that’s sent with the secure form link every time you send this form to a client.

-When adding Form fields, you have the option to map them to CRM records.
+You also have the option to map fields to multiple CRM objects.

 Without mapping, simply enter a Field Title of your choosing and click out of the field when you’re done typing.
 This means you’ll need to manually copy over the client’s information to the CRM after they submit the form.

-To map it to the Contact object in your CRM, start typing in the Field Title, then select the corresponding field in your connected CRM.
+To map a field to an object in your CRM, start typing in the Field Title, then select the corresponding field in your connected CRM.

 If a form field is mapped to your CRM, upon reviewing the client’s form submission, you can click one button to update their contact in your CRM.